Paradise Lost: Satan

 Satan Arousing the Rebel Angels, William Blake (1808).

 Satan, formerly called Lucifer, is the first major character introduced in the poem.
-He is a tragic figure who famously declares: "Better to reign in Hell than serve in Heaven" (1.263).
-Following his vain rebellion against God he is cast out from Heaven and condemned to Hell.
-The rebellion stems from Satan's pride and envy (5.660ff.).
+He is a tragic figure who famously declares: "Better to reign in Hell, than serve in Heaven" (1.263).
+He viewed God as a tyrannical figure and refused to be subjected to his reign.
+Satan was able to accumulate an army of angels who were loyal to his cause.
+He strove to "set himself in Glory above his Peers," and the pair of "Rebel angels" worked alongside him.
+Following his vain rebellion against God, he is cast out from Heaven and condemned to Hell.
+The rebellion stems from Satan's pride and envy, derived from God's proclamation that the Son of God was "anointed" as the saviour (5.660-664ff).
+As a result, Satan "thought himself impaird", meaning that his envy caused him to perceive himself as being lessened through God's actions.